hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 ### Fetch

-In the first phase of the pipeline, the CPU must fetch data from memory.
+In the first phase, the CPU must fetch data from memory.
 Memory, also known as random access memory or **RAM**, is a type of short term storage your computer has.
 There are longer term storage places, like your hard drive, but we use memory when we need to keep something around temporarily.

 <p align="center">
   <br />